JeffRice/reactUI/README.md

-The server is a python [flask](https://flask.palletsprojects.com/en/2.0.x/) app wrapped in a CLI, and the CLI that starts the server takes some command-line options letting you control aspects of the other simulated users, in case you find that useful while debugging your app.
-It also provides a `'--no-auth` option, which will let the UI call the server routes without a login.
+The server is a python [flask](https://flask.palletsprojects.com/en/2.0.x/) app wrapped in a CLI, and the CLI that starts the server takes some command-line options letting you control different aspects of its behavior that might be useful as you develop your app.

-To run the server, make sure you have `python3` and `pip3` installed.
+To run the CLI, make sure you have `python3` and `pip3` installed.
 You'll need at least python version 3.7.

 On Mac using [homebrew](https://brew.sh/):